pmelsted/bifrost/README.md

 **Can I provide in input a file which is a list of files?**

-Yes, a text file (which is a list of files) can be given in input.
-It must contain one input filename per line with no empty lines.
+Yes, a text file containing one input filename per line with no empty lines can be given in input.

 **If I input a GFA file, does it need to contain an already compacted de Bruijn graph?**